jacopotagliabue/jacopotagliabue.github.io/index.md

 I occasionally share [code](https://github.com/jacopotagliabue), [ideas](https://scholar.google.com/citations?user=NDX19U0AAAAJ&hl=en) and [teaching materials](https://github.com/jacopotagliabue/MLSys-NYU-2022); if you have no intention of selling me anything, you can also try me on [Linkedin](https://www.linkedin.com/in/jacopotagliabue/).

-I talk _a lot_, and I'm sometimes asked to do so by friends in industry - from startups to Fortune 500 - and academia: popular projects and papers are highlighted (for readers with insomnia) [at the end of this page](#appendix).
+I talk _a lot_, and I'm sometimes invited to do so by friends in industry (Home Depot, Lowe's, Farfetch, eBay, NVIDIA, Pinterest) and research (KDD, SIRIP, CiE): some of my talks and papers are highlighted (for readers with insomnia) [at the end of this page](#appendix).

 ### A.I. research

 My recent research sits at the intersection of language, learning and retrieval.

-I am co-organizer of SIGIR eCom, Industry Sponsorship Chair for CIKM 2022, and I've been involved as PC and chair in many NLP / IR events (COLING, ECONLP, ECNLP, EMNLP, ACL, SIRIP).
+I am co-organizer of SIGIR eCom (2022, 2023), Industry Sponsorship Chair for CIKM 2022, and I've been part of the program committee for many conferences (COLING, ECONLP, ECNLP, EMNLP, ACL, SIRIP).
 My work has been presented in venues such as [NAACL](https://aclanthology.org/2021.naacl-main.348/), [WWW](https://arxiv.org/abs/2111.09963), [RecSys](https://dl.acm.org/doi/10.1145/3383313.3411477) and [Nature journals](https://www.nature.com/articles/s41598-022-23052-9): our EvalRS 2022 competition was at the heart of a Nature Machine Intelligence [editorial](https://www.nature.com/articles/s42256-023-00631-7), and our paper on [cognitively-inspired query embeddings](https://aclanthology.org/2021.naacl-industry.20/) won the Best Paper Award at NAACL 21.

-As a true [SFI alumnus](https://www.santafe.edu/engage/learn/alumni/jacopo-tagliabue), I am an old-fashioned generalist, and I gave tiny contributions to other fields mostly as a way to spend more time with old friends: computational social sciences, [networks](https://appliednetsci.springeropen.com/articles/10.1007/s41109-017-0029-0), [philosophy of mind](https://link.springer.com/article/10.1007/s11023-013-9332-4), [political science](https://www.tandfonline.com/doi/full/10.1080/23248823.2023.2175124).
+As a true [SFI alumnus](https://www.santafe.edu/engage/learn/alumni/jacopo-tagliabue), I am an old-fashioned generalist, and I gave tiny contributions to other fields mostly as a way to spend more time with old friends: [cellular automata](https://philpapers.org/archive/BERTPO-77.pdf), computational social sciences, [networks](https://appliednetsci.springeropen.com/articles/10.1007/s41109-017-0029-0), [philosophy of mind](https://link.springer.com/article/10.1007/s11023-013-9332-4), [political science](https://www.tandfonline.com/doi/full/10.1080/23248823.2023.2175124).

 ## Old stuff